J08nY/pyecsca-artifact/README.md

    on [https://zenodo.org/records/10908698](https://zenodo.org/records/10908698).

 To reproduce the results in the paper follow these instructions.
 All of the tables, figures and datasets are reproduced here.
-If you with to explore the toolkit more, use the notebooks linked next to sections in the paper or at [https://pyecsca.org/notebooks.html](https://pyecsca.org/notebooks.html).
+If you wish to explore the toolkit more, use the notebooks linked next to sections in the paper or at [https://pyecsca.org/notebooks.html](https://pyecsca.org/notebooks.html).

 We performed the evaluation on a machine with Ubuntu 23.04, 64GB RAM, and AMD Ryzen 9 7950X 16-Core CPU.
 However,